renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## dryRun

+You can choose from the following behaviors for the `dryRun` config option:

+- `null`: Performs a regular renovate run include creating/updating/deleting branches and PRs, this is the default value
-"extract": Performs extract only, prints results, exits.<br>
+- `"extract"`: Performs extract only, prints results, exits
-"lookup": Performs extract and lookup, but exits before running through branches.<br>
+- `"lookup"`: Performs extract and lookup, but exits before running through branches
-"full": Perform a dry run by logging messages instead of creating/updating/deleting branches and PRs.<br>
+- `"full"`: Performs a dry run by logging messages instead of creating/updating/deleting branches and PRs.
-Default value = null.

 ## endpoint